 A book that transmits the multiple voices and the shift of perspective involved in the Afro-Sonic cartographies; the book as a format is going to continue to unsettle and de-colonize archives.
 How to do a book as a mapping and counter-journey?
 Research, performative and political aspects are compiled in samplings, layers, conversing, un-muting, liberating, restituing.

 The authors are the contributors to the program at HKW, a selection of interviews from the Afro-Sonic Mapping blog as well as new short texts and interviews, including contibutions by Fred Moten, Greg Tate, Jihan El–Tahri, Kiluanji Kia Henda, ÀRÀKÁ collective, Louis Chude Sokein, Tsitsi Ella Jaji, Kodwo Eshun, and others.

-To be co-published with Haus der Kulturen der Welt in early 2021
+To be co-published with Haus der Kulturen der Welt.

 An Archaeology of Listening:

 in association with Jenifer Evans

 With contributions by Vinit Agarwal, Moushumi Bhowmik, Padmini Chettur,

 Nida Ghouse, Alexander Keefe, Sukanta Majumdar, Umashankar Manthravadi, Maarten Visser and others.

 To be published with